Home AI/ML Mixed-Integer Programming (MIP) Explained: Python Optimization Guide

 The Big-M Method for If-Then Logic

-One of the oldest and most abused tricks in MIP is the “Big-M” method.
-Suppose you want to express: “if binary y = 0, then continuous x must be 0; if y = 1, x can go up to its natural upper bound.”
-You write:
+One of the oldest and most frequently misused techniques in MIP is the Big-M method.
+Consider an investor who wishes to express the following: if a binary y = 0, then a continuous x must be 0; if y = 1, x may rise up to its natural upper bound.
+The corresponding constraint is written as follows:

-x ≤ M * y # where M is a "big enough" number
+x ≤ M * y # where M is a sufficiently large number

-Caution: A common bug is setting M = 1e9 “just to be safe.”
-This wrecks numerical stability and makes your LP relaxation useless.
-Pick the smallest M that is still a valid upper bound on the quantity involved.
+Caution: A common error is setting M = 1e9 as a precaution.
+Doing so undermines numerical stability and renders the LP relaxation useless.
+The smallest valid upper bound on the quantity involved should be selected.

 Worked Example: The 0/1 Knapsack

-You have a bag with capacity W and n items, each with weight wi and value vi.
-Pick a subset of items that maximizes total value without exceeding capacity.
+Consider a bag with capacity W and n items, each with weight wi and value vi.
+The objective is to select a subset of items that maximises total value without exceeding capacity.

 Variables: xi ∈ {0, 1} = 1 if item i is chosen.